UCLALibrary/fester/src/main/scripts/festerize/README.md

   The returned CSVs are updated to contain URLs (in a `IIIF Manifest URL` column) of the IIIF collections and manifests that correspond to any collection or work rows found in the CSV.

+  Note that the order of operations is important.
+The following will result in an error:

+      1. Running `festerize` with a CSV containing works that are part of a collection for which there no IIIF collection has been created (i.e., the work's corresponding collection hasn't been festerized yet)

+          - Solution: add a collection row to the CSV and re-run `festerize` with it, or run `festerize` with another CSV that contains the collection row

+      2. Running `festerize` with a CSV containing pages that are part of a work for which no IIIF manifest has been created (i.e., the page's corresponding work hasn't been festerized yet)

+          - Solution: run `festerize` with another CSV that contains a row for the work

   Arguments: